 - Option Number 2: You can have financial success and live without the struggle or stress of expensive housing.

 The choice is yours.
 It takes a certain courage to live outside of the box that our society has said we should strive for; however, I don’t think the pain of living in that box, simply to please others and satisfy the “right image,” is worth it.
 I’d rather be happy.

 Okay, I said I had a great opportunity for you and I do.
 I will be teaching a two-week, hands-on workshop in Jacksonville, Oregon this September 10-23, 2012 on how to build a tiny home.
 We will actually be building two tiny straw bale cabins for a couple in the beautiful Oregon countryside.
 The class will cover everything from forming and pouring the foundations to framing, baling, electrical, plumbing, and plaster.
 We will cover it all!

 This is an awesome opportunity for you to learn how to build a tiny home under expert guidance and in a community-based building environment/experience.
 The class itself will be a lot of fun and we will have a day or two off to explore the area and enjoy beautiful Southern Oregon.
-If you are interested in learning how to build either a straw bale house or a tiny house, this workshop will be perfect for both interests.
+If you are interested in learning how to build either your own tiny home or a straw bale house, this workshop will be perfect for both interests.

-Click here to learn more about the workshop or to sign up for the class (space is limited and I only have 5 more spots available).
+Click here to learn more about workshops or to sign up for the class (space is limited and I only have 5 more spots available).
 The reality of the class is slightly different than the posted description on this link because we have added a second 200SF cottage to the class.
-If you have any questions, please feel free to email me at firstname.lastname@example.org.
+If you have any questions, please feel free to email me at [email protected].